Statistical Analysis of Phoneme Confusion Matrices

-The package can analyse data from simple or rather complex experimental designs, including the following features:
+The package can analyze data from simple or rather complex experimental designs, including the following features:

 One or more Listener Groups may be included.
-The analysis shows systematic differences between groups.
+The analysis shows credible differences between groups.

 General information is given in the package doc-string that may be accessed by command

-Specific information about the organisation and accepted formats of input data files
+Specific information about the organization and accepted formats of input data files

 is presented in the doc-string of module cm_data, accessible via